 We’ve been busy planning a new extension project for a client and we thought it was about time we shared some ideas with you all!
 Meet Bianca, a lady of many talents and commitments!
-Environmental warrior, mum or two and wife to an America’s Cup crew member, this lady didn’t have time to interior design their new house extension, so she approached us to do it for her.
-Bianca runs a charity called ‘Final Straw Solent’ an organisation focused on reducing the amount of single use plastics that make their way into our seas and oceans.
+Environmental warrior, mum of two and wife to an America’s Cup crew member, this lady didn’t have time to interior design their new house extension, so she approached us to do it for her.
+Bianca runs a charity called ‘Final Straw Solent’ an organisation focused on reducing the number of single-use plastics that make their way into our seas and oceans.
 Bianca recently won ‘The News’ local heroes award for her work and we’re very proud of her!

 The plan was for an L shape extension that wrapped around the back of their existing house and would significantly enlarge the living areas of their home.
 There are also plans for an office space where Bianca and her husband could hide away and get some work done.

 The green section on the plans below shows the new space added onto the existing house.
 The general feel is open plan, but with a supporting, feature wall in the middle creating two separate zones for relaxing and dining.

 Bianca wanted to theme the house to fit with its woodland setting.
 The extension was to have a full glass back which looks over the woods behind their house and skylights looking up into the trees.

 The joining wall between the lounge and the dining space would have a feature log burner, bringing the rooms together and allowing the burner to heat both rooms.
 To create even more of a feature of the space, we chose Burt and May’s Green Cubist tile for the fire recess walls.
 The tiles are fireproof with lovely vibrant colour and natural texture.